 – Our signature resin quality allows you to get the figure clean and ready in almost no time, so you may invest your precious free time in what really matters: painting and having fun.

-The Roman conquest of Britain was a long, hard and unfinished project.
-The first contacts with the Romans were made by Julius Caesar expeditions on 55 and 54 BC, which set the basis of a great influence of the Latin culture on the British Islands, especially in the southern part of England.
+The Roman conquest of Britain was a long, hard, and unfinished project.
+The first contacts with the Romans were made by Julius Caesar’s expeditions in 55 and 54 BC, which set the basis of a great influence of the Latin culture on the British Islands, especially in the southern part of England.
 The actual conquest didn’t start until AD 43 when Emperor Claudius set up an invasion plan involving a few legions and the usual diplomacy strategy that exploited the rivalries among the local tribes.

 Romanized Britain became an important province of the Empire but it took years to fully pacify it.
 Revolts were commonplace, especially at the beginning.
-One of the most famous revolts was the one of the Iceni, led by the mighty Boudicca.
-The revolt started on Colchester and spread to other areas, gaining support enough to defeat the Legio IX Hispana and destroying Londinium (London) and Verulamium (St. Albans).
-The Romans reorganized the remains of their troops, including the Legio XX Valeria Victrix and managed to defeat Boudicca, ending the rebellion, at the Battle of Watling Street on 61 AD.
+One of the most famous revolts was one of the Iceni, led by the mighty Boudicca.
+The revolt started in Colchester and spread to other areas, gaining support enough to defeat the Legio IX Hispana and destroying Londinium (London) and Verulamium (St. Albans).
+The Romans reorganized the remains of their troops, including the Legio XX Valeria Victrix, and managed to defeat Boudicca, ending the rebellion, at the Battle of Watling Street in 61 AD.